 When a new style of superhero comics emerged during the late 1950s, DC decided to have Batman hop on that bandwagon.
 It was led by their characters such as the Flash (Barry Allen), Green Lantern (Hal Jordan), the Challengers of the Unknown, etc..
 These all had a pulpsCheap, often lurid novels in the US during the 1920s and 1930s sci-fi feel.

 For years tensions would remain between the different takes on the Batman concept.

 We need to set a bat-trap, chum !

-Batman received a weak version of the powers.
+Batman received a weak version of the element powers.
 This was done by spending energy drained during one attempt to stop Dolan.
-Wayne pretended to go criminally insane, and sided with the Elemental Man instead of Robin.
+Wayne then pretended to go criminally insane, and sided with the Elemental Man instead of Robin.

 When Batman took the Elemental Man’s hand to help him up a ladder, the trap was sprung.
 The power-draining machine that had previously failed was used on Batman.
-This drained his charge, then Dolan’s through the medium of Wayne’s body.
+This drained permanently his charge, then Dolan’s through the medium of Wayne’s body.

 The Elemental Man was never seen again.